-Gigya is ISO 27001-certified and is registered with IQNet.
+Gigya is ISO 27001, 27018 and SOC 2-certified and is registered with IQNet.
 Gigya invests considerable resources to ensure that the assets our customers entrust to us are safeguarded at all times by employing industry best practices and consistently keeping our information identity management security system and security practices up-to-date with the latest and most stringent policies and regulations.

 Gigya has published a very detailed Self-Assessment Report to the Cloud Security Alliance STAR program in order to allow our customers to review our compliance with current security and privacy best practices.